UBCSailbot/sailbot_workspace/README.md

     git clone https://github.com/UBCSailbot/sailbot_workspace.git
     ```

-    - For Windows, clone the repository in the WSL filesystem, for example `~/sailbot` in the Ubuntu WSL terminal
+    - For Windows, run the command in the Ubuntu terminal

 5. Open it in VS Code